Oct. 28, 2020 -

 Lien release letter obtained from BMW Financial Services

 |Steinmetz Park Dec.
 1, 2020|

-After installing the braided brake lines, I went for a ride on Dec.
-1, a 50 F day.
-The brakes are now fine.
-The ride is good too with the seat and suspension ok for now, though the windshield cuts across my line of vision as I expected.
+After installing the braided brake lines I went for a ride on Dec.
+1, a 50 degree day.
+The brakes are now fine, even firmer than stock.
+The ride is good too with the seat and suspension suiting me well, though the windshield cuts across my line of vision, as I expected.
 I do a 6 mile ride and get some fresh gas.

 To Top of Main Page